Does Evidence Support The Claim That Adam’s Bridge (Rama’s Bridge) Is The Same One Described In Literature?

 Rama, according to the Ramayana, was sent into exile because of a promise his father had made many years before.
 Rama was joined by his brother Lakshmana and his wife Sita.
 Through the course of a number of unfolding events, Sita is kidnapped by the 10-headed demon-king Ravana.
 Rama, in an attempt to rescue Seta, assembles an army which includes a large group of ape men, the Vanara.

 It is discovered that Sita is being held captive on the island of Lanka.
 Rama, unable to move his massive forces of ape men across the ocean, is advised by the sea god to build a bridge across the water.
 Rama enlists the help of the Vanara for its construction.
-The Vanara build a causeway between the mainland to Lanka, constructing it of huge trees and rocks and boulders, which are described as resembling mountains.
+The Vanara build a causeway between the mainland to Lanka.
+They constructed it out of huge trees and rocks and boulders, which are described as resembling mountains.
 The building project is said to have lasted for five days and to have been 100 leagues in length.
 The bridge, once completed, allowed Rama to transport his army of Vanara across the ocean to Lanka.
 Once there, Ravana is killed and Sita, Rama’s wife, is returned.

 To begin our assessment as to the validity of the claim that Adam’s Bridge is the same one talked about in myth, let us first look at the bridge itself.
 Dr. Badrinarayanan, the former director of the Geological Survey of India performed a survey of this structure and concluded that it was man-made.
 Dr. Badrinarayanan and his team drilled 10 bore holes along the alignment of Adam’s Bridge.
 What he discovered was startling.
 About 6 meters below the surface he found a consistent layer of calcareous sand stone, corals and boulder like materials.
-His team was surprised when they discovered a layer of loose sand, some 4-5 meters further down and then hard rock formations below that.
+His team was surprised when they discovered a layer of loose sand, some 4-5 meters further down.
+They then unearthed hard rock formations below that.

 A team of divers went down to physically examine the bridge.
 The boulders that they observed were not composed of a typical marine formation.
 They were identified as having come from either side of the causeway.
 Dr. Badrinarayanan also indicates that there is evidence of ancient quarrying in these areas.
 His team concluded that materials from either shore were placed upon the sandy bottom of the water to form the causeway.